Field Implementation

 Design and field deployment of a protected FTTH GPON access network serving 1,000 users.
 The backbones of the network are presented and the contribution of each element to the FTTH network architecture is addressed.
 The design integrates class B protection, to provide redundancy in feeder and GPON port, the practical implementation of a protected FTTH network is strongly emphasized.

-Key Factor for OFC Cable INSTALLATION
+Key Factor for OFC Cable Installation

 The use of pre-connectorized cables is particularly significant.
 Although the use of factory-terminated cross-connection assemblies and jumpers is acceptable, the use of a pre-connectorized backbone and distribution cable presents special installation techniques.
 These connectors need protection when installing the connected end of these cables.
 Protective handles are available to protect the connectors, but the external diameter of the handle can prevent installation in small ducts or conduits.
-The size of the pre-connectorized assembly and traction handle must be taken into account prior to ordering factory connected cables.

 When pulling long lengths of wire onto a duct, a fill rate of less than 50% per cross-section is recommended.
 For instance, a cable is equivalent to a 0.71 inch outside diameter cable in a 1 inch inside diameter conduit.
 Several cables can be pulled at the same time since the pull load is applied equally to all cables.
 Filler ratios can dictate higher fiber counts for future requirements.
 A jacket can be more compact with fibers than several cable covers.